cosmos/cosmos-sdk/docs/migrations/app_and_modules.md

 ### Keeper

 The `Keeper` constructor now takes a `codec.Marshaler` instead of a concrete Amino codec.
 This `codec.Marshaler` is used to encode types as binary and save the bytes into the state.
 With an interface, you can define `codec.Marshaler` to be Amino or Protobuf on an app level, and keepers will use that encoding library to encode state.
+Please note that Amino is deprecated in v0.40, and we strongly recommend to use Protobuf.
+Internally, the SDK still uses Amino in a couple of places (legacy REST API, x/params, keyring...), but Amino is planned to be removed in a future release.

-This can be useful if you wish to update to SDK v0.40 without doing a chain upgrade with a genesis export/import.
-Keeping your app's default codec will not require updating the stores, so you can migrate to Cosmos SDK v0.40 with less effort.
+Keeping Amino for now can be useful if you wish to update to SDK v0.40 without doing a chain upgrade with a genesis migration.
+This will not require updating the stores, so you can migrate to Cosmos SDK v0.40 with less effort.
+However, as Amino will be removed in a future release, the chain migration with genesis export/import will need to be performed then.

 Related to the keepers, each module's `AppModuleBasic` now also includes this `codec.Marshaler`: